DOS-SonNguyen/personalPortfolio/README.md

 # Personal Portfolio
-This project is still developing
+This project is still developing.